ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 ## Toolbar setup

-In builds that contain toolbars an optimal default configuration is defined for it.
+In the builds that contain toolbars an optimal default configuration is defined for it.
 You may need a different toolbar arrangement, though, and this can be achieved through configuration.

 Each editor may have a different toolbar configuration scheme, so it is recommended to check its documentation.
 In any case, the following example may give you a general idea: